-The Fund takes advantage of some significant tax incentives available for investors in SEIS qualifying companies.
+The Fund takes advantage of some significant tax incentives available for investors in EIS qualifying companies.
 These tax benefits have the effect of greatly increasing the return and reducing the risk of your Contribution.
-This Information Memorandum sets out the tax benefits applicable to the SEIS scheme.
+This Information Memorandum sets out the tax benefits available under the EIS.

-The Fund will primarily invest during 2019/2020 tax year and Investors will be able to elect to treat such Investments as occurring in the 2018/2019 tax year using the carry-back provisions of SEIS.
+The Fund will primarily invest during 2019/2020 tax year and Investors will be able to elect to treat such Investments as occurring in the 2018/2019 tax year using the carry-back provisions of EIS.

 The figures in this section are examples only.
 They are not, and should not be construed as, forecasts or projections of the likely performance of the investment described in this document.